Looking for the best things to do in New York City in the fall? You’ve come to the right place!

 New York in autumn is just as magical as you’d imagine.
 From the fall foliage engulfing Central Park to businesses getting ready for the holidays, the best time to visit NYC is in the fall.

 This list of the best things to do in New York City in the fall has been eight years in the making.
-Like many others, fall is my favorite season and I’m always out and about looking for some fun fall activities in NYC.
+Like countless others, fall is my favorite season and I’m always out and about looking for some fun fall activities in New York City.

 I wanted to make sure to cover absolutely everything you need to know before visiting NYC in the fall.
 So without further ado, lets get to the good stuff!

 Visiting New York City?
 If you haven’t decided where to stay (yet) check out our helpful guide on Where to Stay in New York City (The best neighborhoods for first timers +2 to avoid).
 Don’t have time?
 Here’s our favorite hotel in NYC, hands down.